 GREG BURLESON: Right.
 Well, on that note, I’d like another shot. [laughter]

 CHARLES JOHNSON: What would the response have been had the federal government come back then?

 GREG BURLESON: Dead bodies.
 Literally.

 CHARLES JOHNSON: So just engage them as soon as─

 GREG BURLESON: When─ once we set up a perimeter, anything that comes into the perimeter, it doesn’t matter if we’re up in the Bundy ranch or if we’re out in the southern deserts, if it comes into our perimeter, if it’s not a friendly, it dies.

 NARRATOR: The FBI declined to comment on the operation.
 But federal prosecutors used some of the footage to help convict Burleson of eight charges, including threatening and assaulting a federal officer.
-He faces a minimum of 57 years in prison.
+He was sentenced to 68 years in prison.